wavemaker/docs/learn/how-tos/settimezone-method.md

 id: "settimezone-method"
 ---

-The setTimezone method allows precise adjustment of time to specific time zones, ensuring accuracy and consistency in date and time displays.
+The **setTimezone** method configures a widget to display date and time values based on a specified time zone, ensuring consistent behavior across different user locales and environments.

 ## Using setTimezone for Datetime Widget